Vegan Thai Pumpkin Soup

 Can pumpkin soup with coconut milk be frozen?

 Yes!
 I like to break the leftover soup up into individual freezable tightly sealed containers or heavy-duty freezer bags once completely cooled.
 The store in the freezer for up to 3 months.
-Place in the fridge overnight to thaw or thaw on low in a microwave oven and then reheat for a minute two.
+Place in the fridge overnight to thaw or thaw on low in a microwave oven and then reheat for a minute or two.

 How long will thai pumpkin soup last?